 Consider all these questions and the clients you serve as you create your billing system.
+It may also be useful to examine the fee policies of local primary care providers as a way to inform your own fee policy.

 But first you'll want to think about your services.
 Do you know which of your services are actually billable?